samathaluca/cloud9-ticketsales/README.md

 I have made the gallery a collage as I think it appeals to the senses and gives a more authentic feel to the page.
 I have not changed things just to prove I can do it for example I can easily change image size and font colour

-#### Famous Tracks
-Background is kept simple as the appearance with a background image or wallpaper was not as attractive within the overall site.
-It was noted that the audio controls loaded with purple spot colour in Internet explorer browser.
-With the simple background this looked aesthetic and the functionality remained in tact so no html or css amendments were made to alter this.
-The famous tracks section includes.
-- 6 Audio song clips.
-Using audio control to play popular songs in mp3 format.
-Allows users to listen to popular songs by the band from within the site.
-- 6 audio clips were chosen for their small file size, variety of styles and familiarity.
-Plus they are slightly different from other tracks which are at the forefront of social media.

 #### Gallery
 The poster image at the top of the gallery was intended to convey youthful prowess.
 Marketing often concludes that images of attractive faces are what users engage with.
 The image of heady days was initially chosen before I decided which type of gallery most suited the site.
 With extensive experimentation, I eventually favoured the collage style popular in the band's hayday.